Derived localisation of algebras and modules: Introduction

 The main idea of the present paper is to `derive' the localisation functor $A\mapsto A[S^{-1}]$ described above to a functor $A\mapsto L_S(A)$ so that the latter has all the good exactness properties of the commutative localisation.
 To do that, we embed the category of rings into the category of differential graded (dg) rings (or, more generally, dg algebras over a given commutative ring $\ground$).
 The category of dg algebras is a closed model category in the sense of Quillen and its category of dg modules is also such.
 The universal properties described above should then be formulated in the homotopy categories of dg $A$--algebras and (left) dg $A$--modules.

-This simple idea indeed works and we can construct the derived algebra localisation of $A$ (which is now taken to be a dg ring) at its homology class $s$ as $L_s(A)=A*^{\mathbb{L}}_{\mathbb {Z}[x]}\mathbb{Z}[x,x^{-1}]$, the \emph{derived} coproduct over $\mathbb{Z}[x]$.
-The latter could be computed by replacing $A$ by a cofibrant dg algebra over $\mathbb{Z}[x]$.
+This simple idea indeed works and we can construct the derived algebra localisation of $A$ (which is now taken to be a dg ring) at its homology class $s$ as $L_s(A)=A*^{\mathbb{L}}_{\mathbb {Z}[x]}\mathbb{Z}[x,x^{-1}]$, the \emph{derived} coproduct under $\mathbb{Z}[x]$.
+In this particular case, we will see that the latter could be computed by replacing just $A$ with a cofibrant dg algebra under $\mathbb{Z}[x]$.
 This construction can then be extended to a \emph{collection} $S$ of homology classes of $A$.
+A priori, this construction, although very natural, is rather intractable in general and difficult to compute.

-The main theorem of the paper is that the derived localisation $L_S(A)$ so defined turns out to be also the Bousfield localisation of $A$ as a (left) dg module over itself; in contrast with the non-derived case, this fact is highly non-trivial to prove.
-It is interesting to note a similar relation does \emph{not} hold, in general, in context of equivariant $E_\infty$ ring spectra, cf.~\cite{HopkinsHill} regarding this.
+The main technical theorem of the paper is that the derived localisation $L_S(A)$ so defined turns out to be also the Bousfield localisation of $A$ as a (left) dg module over itself; in contrast with the non-derived case, this fact is highly non-trivial to prove.
+The Bousfield localisation of $A$ as a dg module, being accessible via tools from classical homological algebra, is much more amenable to computation.
+Therefore, this theorem constitutes the fundamental ingredient one needs in order to work with derived localisation in a meaningful way and is the central technical tool in all our applications.
+Although this theorem is likely not too surprising for a specialist, it seems that this result, or rather the lack of it, has been the main roadblock to the development of a useful theory of derived noncommutative localisation thus far.

 One consequence of our main result is that the homotopy category of dg modules over $L_S(A)$ is equivalent to the homotopy category of dg $A$--modules upon which elements of $S$ act by quasi-isomorphisms.
 In other words, the close relationship between the derived categories of $A$ and that of its derived localisation is restored.
 One should mention that the notion of a \emph{module} localisation over a possibly noncommutative ring was already considered in \cite{dwyer:localisationinhomotopytheory} and this work of Dwyer's served as an inspiration for many constructions in the present paper.

 It needs to be emphasised that even for an ordinary (i.e.~ungraded) ring $A$ its derived localisation will not, in general, be concentrated in degree zero (although its degree zero homology will coincide with its non-derived localisation).
 This reinforces the intuition that the derived localisation is a derived functor of the ordinary localisation.